-The Support Services Division of the Caldwell County Sheriff’s Office consists of one captain, two sergeants, one corporal, 10 deputies, 1 Domestic Violence Officer and three civilian support personnel.
+The Support Services Division of the Caldwell County Sheriff’s Office consists of one captain, one lieutenant, one sergeant, one corporal, 17 deputies, 1 Domestic Violence Officer and three civilian support personnel.
 Support Services contains several specialized units including Civil Process, School Resource Officers, Drug Abuse Resistance Education (D.A.R.E), Records, Domestic Violence Unit, Departmental Training Coordinator, Motor Fleet Management, and Honor Guard Unit.

 There are five deputies and an administrative assistant assigned to civil.
 These deputies are responsible for serving all civil process papers that come into the sheriff’s office.
 These processes can be anything from magistrate’s summons, summary ejectments/evictions, subpoenas, notice of rights, writs, executions on judgments, and executions sales.
 They also assist in serving domestic violence orders and accompanying paperwork.
 On average these officers serve between 700 and 1000 processes each month.
 They also assist the Patrol Division by responding to calls for service during times of high call volume.

 Sheriff’s Office domestic violence investigators are responsible for entering and serving Domestic Violence Protection Orders and assisting victims of domestic violence with navigating the legal processes involved in domestic violence crimes such as filing for a protection order and locating help to escape the abusive situation.

 The records secretary is a civilian employee who is responsible for the maintenance of the incident reporting system and all reports turned into the Sheriff’s Office.
 The records secretary enters and validates data from reports into the Federal Bureau of Investigations Index Crimes Report.